npm/npm/doc/misc/npm-config.md

 * Default: false
 * Type: Boolean

-Indicates that you don't want npm to make any changes and that it should only report what it would have done.
+Indicates that you don’t want npm to make any changes and that it should only report what it would have done.
 This can be passed into any of the commands that modify your local installation, eg, `install`, `update`, `dedupe`, `uninstall`.
 This is NOT currently honored by network related